18F/join.tts.gsa.gov/pages/positions/pif-presidential-innovation-fellow.md

 You will be scored based on a review of your application materials, measuring your possession of each of the following
 competencies:

-- **Analysis and Creative Problem Solving:** Expertise determining user needs or identifying market opportunities and designing and deploying solutions
+- **Analysis and Creative Problem Solving:** Determining user needs or identifying market opportunities and designing and deploying solutions
-- **Technology Acumen:** Experience translating business problems into technology solutions that draw on current and emergent tools and technologies; and experience describing esoteric and highly technical solutions to non-technical stakeholders
+- **Technology Acumen:** Translating business problems into technology solutions that draw on current and emergent tools and technologies; and experience describing esoteric and highly technical solutions to non-technical stakeholders
-- **Entrepreneurship and Product Management:** Experience delivering products or services from concept to market
+- **Entrepreneurship and Product Management:** Delivering products or services from concept to market
-- **Approach and Methodology:** Expertise applying frameworks that emphasize delivery, iteration, quantitative and qualitative learnings, and responsiveness
+- **Approach and Methodology:** Applying frameworks that emphasize delivery, iteration, quantitative and qualitative learnings, and responsiveness
-- **Empathy and Emotional Intelligence:** Experience in client-facing roles, navigating bureaucracy, business development, or delivering services with a strong user-facing or consumer-oriented element
-- **Tools and Execution:** Experience in design, development and deployment of solutions leveraging current and emergent technologies and best practices
+- **Tools and Execution:** Designing, developing and deploying of solutions leveraging current and emergent technologies and best practices

 Your score will be used to place you in one 4 categories: Best Qualified, Well Qualified or Qualified.